 Common questions you need to consider asking during an interview:

 Let us take a look at the top common questions that an HR manager needs to ask during an interview.

 1. Tell Us About Yourself?

-As a recruiter, asking this question will break the nervousness that a candidate might have at the start of the interview process.
-This question usually helps the candidate to feel more relaxed both physically and psychologically throughout the interview process.
+As a recruiter, that this question is crucial.
+It will break the candidate's nervousness at the start of the interview process.
+The question usually helps the candidate to feel more relaxed throughout the interview process.

 This way, a candidate can answer your questions with much more fluency and confidence.

-2. How did you hear about this job?
+2. How did you come to know about this job?

 3. What do you know about the company?

-Any candidate can read about an organization at their website, research about the company and gain the basic knowledge.
-This does not really mean that they are driven towards the goal that you want to achieve.
+Any candidate can read about an organization on their website, research the company, and gain essential knowledge.
+This does not mean that their drive is towards the goal that you want to achieve.